Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Discussion

 When DPDM or axion DM pass across the Sun, they can resonantly convert into EM waves in the solar corona.
-We numerically simulated the converted photons propagating in the plasma, including the effects of absorption and scattering.
-Radio telescopes for solar observations can detect mono-chromatic converted EM waves.
-We used the three datasets of 17-minute observation data from LOFAR to search for such signals.
-We found that this method sets a stringent limit for the kinetic mixing dark photon, $\epsilon \sim 10^{-13}$, in the frequency range $30-80$~MHz, which is about one order of magnitude stronger than the CMB constraint.
-Similarly, we obtain an upper limit for the axion-photon coupling $g_{a\gamma\gamma}$ for the axion DM model in the same frequency range.
-The constraint on $g_{a\gamma\gamma}$ is better than that from Light-Shining-through-a-Wall experiments.
-However, it does not exceed the bounds from the CAST experiment, the haloscope-type experiment ADMX SLIC and other astrophysical bounds.
+To explore this phenomenon, we conducted numerical simulations of the converted photons propagating in the plasma, including the effects of absorption and scattering.
+Radio telescopes for solar observations are capable of detecting the monochromatic converted EM waves.
+We used three datasets of 17-minute observation data from LOFAR to search for such signals.
+We found that this method sets a stringent limit on the kinetic mixing parameter for dark photons, specifically $\epsilon$ at approximately $10^{-13}$, within the frequency range $30-80$~MHz.
+This limit is about one order of magnitude stronger than the constraint derived from CMB observations.
+Similarly, we obtain an upper limit on the axion-photon coupling $g_{a\gamma\gamma}$ for the axion DM model in the same frequency range.
+The constraint on $g_{a\gamma\gamma}$ is better than that from Light-Shining-through-a-Wall experiments but is not comparable with the CAST and astrophysical bounds.
 The LOFAR data analysis in this work shows great potential in searching for ultralight DM with radio telescopes.
-With greater sensitivity, we expect future radio programs such as the SKA telescope will have better sensitivity on DPDM and axion DM search.
-Terrestrial radio telescopes cannot search for DPDM with a frequency smaller than 10 MHz due to the screening effect from the ionosphere.
-In this case, we may use solar probes, such as the STEREO~\cite{kaiser2008stereo} satellite and Parker Solar Probe~\cite{Pulupa2017TheProcessing}, carrying radio spectrometers, to search for them.
+With greater sensitivity, we expect future radio programs such as the SKA telescope are expected to yield even greater sensitivity in the search for DPDM and axion DM.
+Terrestrial radio telescopes cannot search for DPDM with frequencies lower than 10 MHz due to the screening effect from the ionosphere.
+In these cases, the use of solar probes, such as the STEREO~\cite{kaiser2008stereo} satellite and the Parker Solar Probe~\cite{Pulupa2017TheProcessing}, equipped with radio spectrometers, could offer an avenue for DPDM detection.